Customer Service vs. Customer Experience

 Who Should Attend?

-Frontline staff, teller supervisors, tellers, call center, customer service reps and branch managers.
-This program will allow participants to excel at creating a customer experience.
+Aimed at all frontline staff, teller supervisors, tellers, call center, customer service reps and branch managers, this program will allow participants to excel at creating a customer experience.